theaparnaprabhu/Minor-Projects/README.md

 # Minor-Projects

-A collection of minor but meaningful projects built during my early engineering journey.
-Includes hands-on work with Arduino, sensors, and beginner Python applications.
+A collection of minor but meaningful projects built before my engineering journey.
+Includes hands-on work with Arduino, sensors, and motors!

 ## Contents: